dbass-twist/SEIR-10-26-20/work/w02/d5/01a-this-keyword.md

 During the lesson on JS Classes, we learned about _prototype methods_, which are defined once, but able to be called by every instance (object) of that class.

-This efficient code reuse is made possible by `this`.
+This efficient code reuse is made possible by `this` and the [prototype chain](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain).

 Imagine a poorly written class that constructs sprites for a game: